MatteoGioia/neuron/zettelkasten/University/Master/Natural Language Processing/NLP II -  Minimum Edit Distance & Language Models.md

 List of potential exercises:
 - computing the MED
-- computing probabilities for a N-gram model
+- computing probabilities for a N-gram model (see final slides)

 ### Brief Recap on Minimum Edit Distance